Destination: Hawaii - The Big IslandWorkshop with Don Messec and Jim Hamstra

 Hawaii – The Big Island

-Color welcome. iPhone welcome.
+Your concept of photography is welcome. iPhone welcome.
 Large format welcome.
 DSLR welcome.
 Hell, pinhole welcome – might even bring all of these myself.
 You are not limited with me.
 I’m not one to limit my photographic thinking, that’s what Jim is for. 😉 And he is always changing his mind, too.
 Don’t worry if all you want to do is shoot, that is welcome, too.
 Maybe prefered.

 The Islands I have spent time shooting have all become intimate friends.
 Once home the process of image workflow and printing always teaches me something I wish I had learned while there, which is one reason I keep going back.

 I love sharing places I shoot and to be outdoors with other photographers.
 Love cooking, eating, walking, flee marketing, coffee, coffee, coffee and just hanging out watching the light change.
 Destination workshops are a favorite of mine.